Institutional Review Board (IRB) proposals

 - Payments and compensation: many IRBs will require you to compensate your subjects for the time and effort they spend on your research.
 Indeed, it is the ethical thing to do if you are burdening your subjects by using up a lot of their time.

 Paradoxically, however, paying too much may also be a problem; namely if the amount is so high that it has coercive effects.
+We provide some tips below, with a more detailed discussion in the “Compensation” section of J-PAL’s Define intake and consent process resource.

 - The general consensus within the ethical community is that payments are not “coercive” if the study passes the bar of risk to potential benefit (to an individual or society) assessment (with the payments not in the “benefit” side of the calculation).